usgs/wdfn-blog/README.md

          * You need a Github account for this.
 They're free.
          * **NOTE!:** If you receive a certificate error in this step, you likely are inside a corporate network, either hardwired or VPN.
 The simplest way around this is to temporarily log out of VPN when performing this step (you can log back in afterward).
 Resolving SSL certificate errors inside of corporate networks is beyond the scope of this document.
    * Open the wdfn-blog folder you just cloned using File->Open Folder
-      * In this example, you'd select ``c:\sandbox\github-user\wdfn-blog``
+      * In this example, you'd select ``C:\sandbox\github-user\wdfn-blog``
       * In the future, if you do nothing else to VS Code, this will always be the folder that opens in VS Code.
 Convenient!
       * Agree to trusting the content of this folder if asked.

 1. Compile the blog's static assets
    * Launch Git BASH
       * Note: You MUST use Git BASH.
 Windows Powershell or Command Prompt will not work because these steps require Linux-style command-line compatibility.
    * Use the cd command to change to the wdfn-blog directory of the cloned repo.
-In this example, it would be `cd /d/sandbox/github-user/wdfn-blog`
+In this example, it would be `cd /c/sandbox/github-user/wdfn-blog`
+   * Note that, with cd (change directory) command, starting with a slash goes to the root of the filesystem.
+Not starting with a slash starts from the directory you already are in.
    * Use cd to move into the themes directory `cd themes/wdfn_theme/`
    * Install all packages needed to compile assets by typing `npm ci`
       * Note: This is better than running npm install, because npm ci does not change the package-lock.json file, which is a file that rarely needs to be altered.